brain-bican/taxonomy-development-tools/docs/NewRepo.md

 Note: you can now mv `target/human_m1` to anywhere you like in your home directory.
 Or you can do a fresh checkout from github.

+## 5. Review Your Project on GitHub

+Your new project repository is now hosted on GitHub.
+You can view your newly created repository from the previous step (such as https://github.com/hkir-dev/human_m1) on GitHub.

+If the repository does not meet your expectations, you can delete it from the GitHub settings and begin the process anew.

+If you are satisfied with the setup, you may proceed to [load your data](Curation.md) into the project.

 ## Additional

 You will want to also: